-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2024-2025 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2025-2026 academic year.
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION \$64,596 \$64,596

-Tuition:

-REQUIRED FEES: \$1,650 \$1,040

-ROOM AND BOARD: \$18,166 \$20,850

-(on-campus)

-ROOM ONLY: \$10,816 \$13,810

-(on-campus)

-BOARD ONLY: \$7,350 \$7,040

-(on-campus meal plan)
+FIRST-YEAR UNDERGRADUATES PRIVATE INSTITUTION Tuition: \$67,020 \$67,020 REQUIRED FEES: \$1,756 \$1,076 ROOM AND BOARD: (on-campus) \$18,894 \$21,698 ROOM ONLY: (on-campus) \$11,250 \$14,364 BOARD ONLY: (on-campus meal plan) \$7,644 \$7,334

-First-year Experience Fee \$610, Transportation Fee \$262, Technology Fee \$470 Activity Fee \$308 (Activity Fee is assessed by Student Government)
+First-year Experience Fee \$680, Transportation Fee \$282, Technology Fee \$480 Activity Fee \$314 (Activity Fee is assessed by Student Government)

 G2.
-Number of credits per term a student can take for the states full-time tuition:minimummaximum G3.
+Number of credits per term a student can take for the states full-time tuition: minimum maximum G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-G4.
+Yes X No G4.
 Do tuition and fees vary by undergraduate instructional program?
+X No

-Yes X No If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?